A Woman’s Guide to Cannabis: Book Review + a Bonus Gummy Recipe

 Yield: 16 (strong) or 32 (mild) gummies.
 If using molds, don’t use a shape that’s appealing to a child.
 Stick with small basic shapes for safety.

-Infusion: Use cannabis flower infused into an alcohol tincture (see page 157 for recipe).
+Infusion: Use cannabis flower infused into an A method of consuming cannabis where cannabinoids are extrac... (see page 157 for recipe).

 Strain: For a great discussion, choose a happy sativa THC strain.

 - 3.5 grams (for a mild effect) or 7 grams (for a strong effect) cannabis flower